 Slightly larger than the North Island and much less populated, the South Island of New Zealand is justly renowned for its incredible scenery and a wide range of outdoor activities.
 Amongst the many places you could visit, here are some of the best known.
 You will certainly find any of them especially memorable.

-The largest wine area in New Zealand (producing in fact more than half of New Zealand's wine), Marlborough is the home to New Zealand's most famous wine, made from the sauvignon blanc grape.
+The largest wine area in New Zealand (producing, in fact, more than half of New Zealand's wine), Marlborough is the home to New Zealand's most famous wine, made from the sauvignon blanc grape.
 Take a car and spend a few days visiting some of Marlborough's wineries.
-Most have wines available for tasting and a number also have their own restaurant or cafe, where you can enjoy the wine alongside.
+Most have wines available for tasting and a number also have their own restaurant or cafe, where you can enjoy the wine alongside great food.

 The golden sand beaches that fringe this park are the finest in the South Island and are just one of the features of this lovely corner of the country.
 Situated near the north-west corner of the South Island, and less than an hour and a half's drive from Nelson, this is New Zealand's smallest national park.
 Amongst the many hiking trails is a 53-kilometer coastal walk that ranks as one of the best in New Zealand.

 The stunning backdrop of Kaikoura is the snow-capped mountain range which seems to come all the way down to the sea.
 Amongst the many activities here—fishing, hiking, kayaking and even bird watching—the one not to miss is a boat trip on the bay to see the whales.
 Kaikoura is, in fact, one of the best places in the world for whale watching.